Aliona83/amazing-fountain/README.md

 ![Logo](assets/readmeImages/logo.png)

 ### Navigation Buttons
-Featured on all three pages, the full responsive navigation bar includes links to the  Home page, Gallery and Contact Us page and is identical in each page to allow for easy navigation.
+Featured on all three pages, the full responsive navigation bar includes links to the  Home page, Gallery and Contact Us page and is identical on each page to allow for easy navigation.

   1. This section will allow users to easily navigate from page to page across all devices.